metorres89/job_interview_1/README.md

 # Results

-Both methods are returning the same results but they differ for some milliseconds.
+Both methods are returning the same results but they differ in some milliseconds.
 Also there are some differences in the performance when we add more words in the wordstream.

 | Wordstream size | Find (char comparison)<br>Elapsed time in ms | Find2 (regex)<br>Elapsed time in ms |
 |:---------------:|:-------------------------:|:-------------------------:|